Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

     ![](images/boxplotagesnoacceptbypassenger.png)

-  *The boxplot below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupon (Y=1) have about the same media income, but quite lower than the rest of drivers with  passenger groups  "Kid(s)", and "Partner".Quite  similar observation is applied by comparing **the mean income among those  groups who accepted the coupon as indicated by the white small circle markers posted on same aforementioned boxplot**.These observations make sense on the countplot of Coupon Accepted (Y=1) by drivers without/with Passengers also shown here where the groups that did accept more coupon are the drivers without passenger, i.e, "Alone", and the ones with "Friend(s)".
+  *The boxplot below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupon (Y=1) have about the same median income, but quite lower than the rest of drivers with  passenger groups  "Kid(s)", and "Partner".Quite  similar observation is applied by comparing **the mean income among those  groups who accepted the coupon as indicated by the white small circle markers posted on same aforementioned boxplot**.These observations make sense on the countplot of Coupon Accepted (Y=1) by drivers without/with Passengers also shown here where the groups that did accept more coupon are the drivers without passenger, i.e, "Alone", and the ones with "Friend(s)".
 Basically,  it is